 The Juvenile Justice and Delinquency Prevention Act (JJDPA) is the federal statute that establishes the Title II Grant Program.
 The U.S. Office of Juvenile Justice and Delinquency Prevention (OJJDP) administers the grant, in part, by awarding grants to states to support delinquency prevention and juvenile justice system improvement.
 The Board of State and Community Correction (BSCC) is the state agency that receives and administers California's Title II award.
-The BSCC must competitively award the majority of these funds to local governments consistent with the purpose and intent of the JJDPA and California's Title II State Plan.
+The BSCC must competitively award funds to units of local government, nonprofit, nongovernmental organizations (NGOs) (referred to as local private agencies in the JJDPA), or Indian tribes consistent with the purpose and intent of the JJDPA and California's Title II State Plan.